 LINK PRO – $29.99 per month, 256 AAC, 50 Offline Tracks

-Beatsource LINK is a collaboration between Beatport and DJ City, one of the worlds biggest DJ pools.
+Beatsource LINK is a collaboration between Beatport and DJ City, one of the world’s biggest DJ pools.
 Combining the Beatport LINK technology with the music and DJs from DJCity, Beatsource LINK aims to offer a complete package for professional DJs.
-Employing professionals DJs who are specialists in their own genres and fields, Beatsource offers amazing curated playlists.
+Employing professional DJs who are specialists in their genres and fields, Beatsource offers unique curated playlists.

-Curated playlists focus not only on genres but also events and time of night.
+Curated playlists focus not only on genres but also events and times of the night.
 The music library also includes a broader range of music with more indie, Latin and hip hop than offered by Beatport.
 LINK PRO+ subscribers will also have access to a catalogue of into/outro edits, transition tracks and exclusive remixes.
-Beatsource signing a world-first, exclusive deal with the three largest record labels to legally offer this.
+Beatsource is signing a world-first, exclusive deal with the three most prominent record labels to offer this legally.

 LINK – $9.99, 128 AAC Streaming, No Offline Storage

 LINK PRO+ – $29.99, 256 AAC Streaming, Access To Exclusive DJ Edits, 1000 Offline Storage

 Can I convert my playlists in other platforms to Beatport or Beatsource LINK?